 Montreal Weather in December

-Montreal's humid-continental climate means that the city experiences cold winter and warm summers.
+Montreal's humid-continental climate means that the city experiences cold winters and warm summers.
 Temperatures during this month average just 22 degrees Fahrenheit (-5 degrees Celsius).
 Additionally, the temperature in December never exceeds freezing for 19 days out of the month.

 - Average high: 28 degrees Fahrenheit (-2 degrees Celsius)